 How great would it be to have three or four months to pay your vendors?

 As amazing as that sounds, it’s not the reality for many small business owners.
-Instead of enjoying long payment terms with your suppliers, you’re usually the one waiting for payment for your goods or services.
+Instead of enjoying extended payment terms with your suppliers, you’re usually the one waiting for payment for your goods or services.
 It’s not fair, right?

-Besides fairness, extended payment terms can lead to long-term, damaging results – especially for a small business.
+Besides fairness, longer payment terms can lead to long-term, damaging results – especially for a small business.
 Luckily, there are things that you can do about it, even if you’re not a large company.

 What Are Payment Terms?